webnt-dev/aws-demo-api/README.md

 1. run `npm install` in all directories (aws, all lambda directories, tests)
 2. you can install the stack from `aws` directory running `npm run sandbox`

+### What does it do?

+1. runs linters
+2. compiles TS resolvers to JS
+3. build CloudFormation template from resources (graphql, JS resolvers and VTL resolvers)
+4. validates the template
+5. created or updates stack
+6. zips Lambdas code and copies those into installation bucket
+7. update Lambdas code

 ## Testing